 For this procedure, an endoscope – a small, flexible tube containing a tiny video camera and other instruments – is threaded into your vein through a small incision in the skin.
 Dr. Mackay utilizes tiny surgical instruments through the endoscope to close the varicose vein.
 This type of surgery may be used when varicose veins are causing open sores on the legs.
 Patients can often return to their regular activities a few weeks after this procedure.

-There are a lot of things to consider when looking at options to treat your varicose veins, such as if the procedure is right for you and the potential complications of each procedure.
-If you have tried the home therapies and still have consistent and daily pain, it may be time to decide if one of these procedures is right for you.
+There are many things to consider when weighing your varicose vein treatment options.
+This may include whether the procedure is most effective for your unique situation, as well as the potential complications of each procedure.
+If you have tried home therapies for your varicose veins and still have chronic leg pain and swelling or if your symptoms interfere with your daily life, it may be time for surgery.